 - Write through: If this option is enabled then the data is written directly to disk without any buffering.
 This applies even if a network disk is being used.
 Note that this will have a negative impact on performance, but is useful if you must be sure that data has been stored.
 The data is still cached (for reading) unless the option Stop Windows from caching a files contents when it is copied is enabled. - o Threads to use: This option is not available with this copying method. - O Buffer size (KBytes): When a file is copied, it is copied in blocks, and this setting defines the size of the block (in kilobytes).
 Blocks are stored in memory temporarily (the block is read from the source file and then immediately written to the destination file).
 The ideal block size depends on many factors, e.g. if using a network, but note that a large block size is not always best. - Read ahead file copying: This copying method copies files by asynchronously reading the source file and synchronously writing to the destination file.
 This method is best used when the source is slow, e.g. a network, and the destination is fast, e.g. an internal drive.
-Note that this copy method is only used when copying files from one file system to another, and not when using Zip files, FTP, email, the cloud, etc. The Standard copy method will be used silently if it cannot be used. - o Write through: See Memory map file copying above. - o Threads to use: This option is not available with this copying method. - Buffer size (KBytes): See Memory map file copying above. - Multi-threaded file copying: This copying method copies files by using multiple threads both for reading and writing.
+Note that this copy method is only used when copying files from one file system to another, and not when using Zip files, FTP, email, the cloud, etc. The Standard copy method will be used silently if it cannot be used.
+A This file copying feature is only available in SyncBackSE and SyncBackPro. - o Write through: See Memory map file copying above. - o Threads to use: This option is not available with this copying method. - o Buffer size (KBytes): See Memory map file copying above. - Multi-threaded file copying: This copying method copies files by using multiple threads both for reading and writing.
 As with the read ahead method, it's best used when reading from a slow device and writing to a fast device.
 Note that this copy method is only used when copying files from one file system to another, and not when using Zip files, FTP, email, the cloud, etc. The Standard copy method will be used silently if it cannot be used.
 Also, if a file is too small to be copied using multiple threads then it will be copied using a single thread.
-What is considered small depends on the number of threads and the size of the buffer. - Write through: See Memory map file copying above. - Threads to use: By default 3 threads are used and the maximum is 128.
-Using too many threads will have a negative impact on performance. - o Buffer size (KBytes): See Memory map file copying above.
+What is considered small depends on the number of threads and the size of the buffer.
+This file copying feature is only available in SyncBackSE and SyncBackPro. - Write through: See Memory map file copying above. - Threads to use: By default 3 threads are used and the maximum is 128.
+Using too many threads will have a negative impact on performance. - Buffer size (KBytes): See Memory map file copying above.